Is Witchcraft Real?

 1. Makes his son or daughter pass through the fire

 a.
-A reference to the idol worship of Molech, where a person’s first born child was sacrificed to ensure many future children.
+A reference to the idol worship of Molech, where a sacrificed something valued to get the god’s attention.

 a.
 Seeking after the will of the gods to learn their future actions or to gain divine blessing on a proposed action